zack-bitcoin/amoveo-docs/other_blockchains/proof_of_stake.md

 We need to get >2/3rds of the validators to lock up a second security bond, the attacker bond, on a different blockchain, that is greater than or equal to their security bond on the PoS blockchain.
 In order to do this we offer them staking rewards worth slightly more than what they are earning on the main chain.

+This bond needs to be made deniable.
+Otherwise, the attacker could double-cross the validators who participate in the attack, by revealing their unloyalty to the others.
+If the attacker shows that a validator had signed up to attack the protocol, that validator is at risk of losing their stake.

+To make the bribe smart contract deniable, the attacker makes fake contracts for all of the validators who do not participate in the attack.
+The attacker locks up their own money with themselves in a contract.
+This way, the same identical evidence exists for all the validators.
+None of them seem more like they accepted a bribe than any of the others.

 Once we have >2/3rds participation, these validators start ignoring the 1/3rd who are not participating in the attack, causing that 1/3rd to lose their security deposits.
 Because of speaker-listener fault equivalence, there is no way to later prove that the 1/3rd were participating correctly and should not have lost their bonds.
 So the bonded validators who do not participate in the attack, their entire bond gets burned.